EvaSeidlmayer/Top10FAIR/_episodes/02-biodiversity.md

 Bioschemas aims to improve data interoperability in life science.
 It does this by encouraging people to use schema.org markup, so that their websites and services contain consistently structured information.
-This structured information then makes it easier to discover, collate and analyse distributed data.
+To discover, collate and analyse distributed data benefits from this structured information.

 Exercises can be found on the Bioschema website under "tutorials" and "how to". https://bioschemas.gitbook.io/training-portal/